-If you do not carry rental car insurance as a benefit on your other insurance policies or credit cards and you want to skip the policy offered at the rental desk, you can purchase your own standalone policy.
+If you do not carry rental car insurance as a benefit on your other insurance policies or credit cards and you want to skip the policy offered at the rental desk, you can purchase a standalone policy.
 You may also want a standalone policy for rental car insurance coverage if your personal car insurance coverage limits are low.

 If you rent cars often and want your own standalone policy, here are a few of your coverage provider options.

 - Insure My Rental Car: Insure My Rental Car offers annual and daily rental insurance policies with up to $100,000 collision damage and loss damage waiver with zero deductible for damage caused to the rental car.
 Policies start at $6 per day.
-Insure My Rental Car coverage begins automatically and in the event of an accident, there’s no need to submit a claim to your personal car insurance company.
+Insure My Rental Car coverage begins automatically.
+In the event of an accident, there’s no need to submit a claim to your personal car insurance company.
 This provider does not insure in Iowa, Massachusetts, New York, North Carolina, North Dakota, Rhode Island, South Carolina, Virginia and Washington.